Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Related Work

 \section{Related Work}

 Understanding how learners acquire and apply specific skills is a central goal of educational research, and Knowledge Components (KCs) provide a structured way to represent this learning.
-In this section, we review prior work on the concept of KCs and existing methods for their automated extraction, with a focus on programming education.
+We review prior work relating to the conceptualization of KCs and existing methods for their automated discovery, with a focus on programming education.